 The United States is sinking under a tidal wave of waste.

 This website is devoted to educating visitors on the state of waste management in the U.S. and what you can do about it.
 So please, take the time to explore the many webpages contained within.
 Essentially, America's (and most nations) treatment of waste is the "free market" at its worst, with the focus on making money, not sense.
-The U.S. has no effective federal laws or infrastructure in place to maximize recycling, minimize waste, nor protect the environment and public health.
+The U.S. has no effective federal laws or infrastructure in place to maximize recycling, minimize waste, or protect the environment and public health.
 It's as if Detroit built cars, but the government refused to build any roads or pass any traffic laws.
 That's the current state of waste management in the United States.
 What happened to the Solid Waste Disposal Act of 1976?
 The 'state plan' provisions of the Act requires the states to come up with their own plans to maximize recycling and minimize waste.
 A fifty-state solution was never a great idea to begin with, and as with many other environmental laws, there has been no effective enforcement by the EPA, in any case.
-As with so many other movements, lasting change often comes from the bottom up.
 The goal of 'Zero Waste' depends on ordinary people like you and me to lead by example and transition to a lifestyle that protects human health and the environment... a lifestyle that finally makes sense.

 SUMMARY of government's role

 Recycling efforts struggle against three factors:No effective federal plan exists to maximize recycling and minimize waste even though the federal government took ultimate responsibility for the nation's waste management in The Solid Waste Disposal Act of 1976.
 The Act requires states to develop and implement plans to maximize recycling and minimize waste, but after 26 years, the states have yet to comply and the EPA is not enforcing the Act.
 Many states point to the lack of a comprehensive federal waste and recycling plan as the reason for their failure to successfully implement their own plans.